 |A map of Vauxhall Gardens from The Mirror (1830)|

-In A Perfect Match, Mrs Westlake and Alicia visit Vauxhall Gardens in pursuit of the Duke of Wessex.
+In the first book in The Merry Romances, A Perfect Match, Mrs Westlake and Alicia visit Vauxhall Gardens in pursuit of the Duke of Wessex.

 Erasmus Darwin wrote in 1756: